amaanshk-tch/Lumen-split/README.md

 ---

-## Deployed Contract & Verification
+## Deployed Contract & Verification.

 You can verify the transparency and security of LumenSplit on the Stellar Explorer (Testnet).